 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a small number of our competitors.
 Accordingly, our competitors may be more successful than we may be in obtaining FDA approval for drugs and achieving widespread market acceptance.
 Our competitors' products may be more effective, or more effectively marketed and sold, than any product we may commercialize and may render our gene therapies obsolete or non-competitive before we can recover the expenses of developing and commercializing any of our gene therapies.
 Our competitors may also obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours.
 We anticipate that we will face intense and increasing competition as new drugs enter the market and advanced technologies become available.
-Finally, the development of new treatment methods for the diseases we are targeting could render our gene therapies non-competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our ability to successfully market or commercialize any of our product candidates," and elsewhere in this Annual Report on Form 10-K for more information regarding competitors and competitive products.
+Finally, the development of new treatment methods for the diseases we are targeting could render our gene therapies non-competitive or obsolete.
+See "Risk Factors-Risks related to the discovery and development of our product candidates-We face significant competition and our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our ability to successfully market or commercialize any of our product candidates," and elsewhere in this Annual Report on Form 10-K for more information regarding competitors and competitive products.